Summertime Hydration: Fruit-Infused Refreshers

 If I were to ask you to list the best parts of your past, present and future summer days, I’d venture to guess that you wouldn’t make it too far down the list without dreaming up “a cool & refreshing beverage.”

-Cool drinks are necessary on these hot summer days to help regulate our body temperatures and keep us hydrated, but here’s the thing about a lot of them–they have lots of added sugar (which, ironically, makes them not such a sweet choice).
+Cool drinks are necessary on these hot summer days to help regulate our body temperatures and keep us hydrated.
+A WIN for your tastebuds and your body!

-Lucky for you, I’ve crafted two specialty drinks to keep your summers hydrated, relaxed, and cool…without all of the added sugars.
-Using these recipes (& getting creative with some of your own!) is a great way to be mindful of your added sugar intake by swapping out some of your sweet summer drinks–plus, you get a little fruit treat once you reach the bottom of each glass!
+Lucky for you (and me!), I’ve crafted two specialty drinks to keep your summers hydrated and cool without a ton of added sugars that may leave you feeling even more thirsty and a bit sluggish in the long run.
+Using these recipes (and getting creative with some of your own!) is a great way to spice up your water intake this summer.
+Plus, you get a little fruit treat once you reach the bottom of each glass!

 Find the recipes below, along with these few tips to keep your summer drink routine happy & healthy: